NikKowPHP/social-brain/chapters/chapter-14.md

 ---
 ### **Part 1: The Cost of the Performance (The Regression)**

-The week they spent preparing the unified defense against David's political attacks was one of the most intense of Maria's career.
-They were successful, but it came at a cost.
-The entire team was exhausted, and the pressure was still immense.
+The week before the final budget showdown with David was one of the most intense of Maria's career.
+The entire team was exhausted, and the pressure was immense.
+The morning of the final prep meeting, the stress finally boiled over.

-The morning before the final budget meeting, the stress finally boiled over.
-During a planning session, Leo started outlining a user-experience concern, his thinking process verbal and slightly meandering.
+During the session, Leo started outlining a nuanced user-experience concern, his thinking process verbal and slightly meandering.
 The old Maria, the brutally efficient Architect, surfaced with a vengeance.

 "Leo, we don't have time for philosophy," she snapped, her voice sharp.
 "Give me the data point and the action item.
 Nothing else matters right now."